germal/OpenCVB/README.md

 Python Debugging
 ================

-Python scripts are run in a separate address space when invoked by OpenCVB so Visual Studio’s Python debug environment is not available directly from OpenCVB.
+Python scripts are run in a separate address space when invoked by OpenCVB just like the OpenGL interface in OpenCVB.
+Visual Studio’s Python debug environment is not available directly from OpenCVB.
 When a Python script fails in OpenCVB, it may be debugged in the PythonDebug project.
-Here are the steps to debug Python:
+Here are the steps to debug
+Python:

 -   In OpenCVB, set the startup project as “PythonDebug”